1987 World Series: Aftermath

 Although Steve Carlton was not on the Twins' playoff roster, he still attended the White House to be congratulated by President Reagan.
 While making a photo op with the president, local newspapers listed the names of all of the Minnesota Twins.
 The only man who wasn't listed (and simply identified as a Secret Service agent) was a tall man wearing dark sunglasses in the back.
 The man in question was Carlton.

 After their defeat in the '87 Series, the Cardinals' reign of dominance in the '80s ended.
 They failed to win their division again until 1996, did not return to the World Series until 2004 and did not win until 2006 in a season where they won two fewer regular season games than the 1987 Twins.

 In 1988, the Twins actually won more games than in their championship season, finishing with a 91–71 record.
-They finished 13 games behind the AL West champion Oakland A's, who won 104 games.
+In spite of this improvement, they finished 13 games behind the AL West champion Oakland A's, who won 104 games.
 The Twins eventually sank towards the bottom of the standings, finishing last in 1990.
-In 1991, the Twins returned to the playoffs by beating the Blue Jays in the ALCS and winning what many call the greatest World Series played over the Atlanta Braves.
+In 1991, the Twins returned to the playoffs by beating the Blue Jays in the ALCS and winning what many call the greatest World Series ever played, over the Atlanta Braves.

 The 1987 World Series featured at least two players who went on to win Manager of the Year awards.
-The Twins' Don Baylor won it in 1995 for his work with the Colorado Rockies while the Cardinals' Tony Peña won it in 2003 for his work with the Kansas City Royals.
+The Twins' Don Baylor won it in 1995 for his work with the Colorado Rockies while the Cardinals' Tony Peña won it in 2003 for his efforts with the Kansas City Royals.